dricottone/blog/content/posts/r_packaging.md

 I've always seen it as bloatware.
 Too much functionality when less would have worked.
 But given the R ecosystem of today,
-'targetting less' means adopting a more complex dependency structure.
+'targeting less' means adopting a more complex dependency structure.
 It means pinning the versions of several libraries instead of one.
 It means supporting users as they struggle to install several packages instead of just one that they *probably already have installed on their system